greed2411/ML/UCI_daily_sports_and_activities/README.md

 Then these values are normalized in the range [0,1], and stored along with the patient ID and activity ID for that segment / text file.

 The test I performed includes two parts, one with 9120 x 1170 matrix, and another with 9120 x 30 matrix, I did PCA over the initial matrix, unfortunately, the PCA didn't live up to my expectations, so I'm producing both results.

+Training was done on `75%` of the data, and validation set had the remaining `25%` of the 9120 observations.

 # Conclusion